Jason Zhang: 2016–present: Planet Culture

-On February 7, 2016, Zhang sang the song "Shining Era" at the CCTV Spring Festival Gala.
-On February 21, the Just For Star concert was held in United Artists Theater, Los Angeles.
-Zhang took charge of the concert and invited David Foster and violinist Lindsey Stirling to perform together.

-On April 26, Zhang set up his personal label, Planet Culture, and cooperated with Linfair Records.

-On July 16, Zhang began his first world tour at Beijing Worker's Stadium.

-On July 21, 2016, he performed Star Trek Beyond's Chinese theme song "Lost in the Stars", and attended the film's premiere at Embarcadero Marina Park South.
+On 7 February 2016, Zhang performed at the CCTV Spring Festival Gala.
+On 21 February, the Just For Star concert was held in United Artists Theater, Los Angeles.
+Zhang invited David Foster and violinist Lindsey Stirling to perform together.
+On 26 April, Zhang set up his personal label, Planet Culture, and cooperated with Linfair Records.
+On 16 July, Zhang began his first world tour at Beijing Worker's Stadium.
+On 21 July 2016, he performed Star Trek Beyond's Chinese theme song "Lost in the Stars", and attended the film's premiere at Embarcadero Marina Park South.
 He recorded the promotional song "Give You My World" for the film Allied in November.
 From July to December, Zhang's tour travelled to Beijing, Nanjing, Guangzhou, Shanghai, Chengdu, Xi'an, Wuhan, Hefei, Dalian, and Kunming.
-With each city he visited, the concerts were sold out.

-In February 2017, Zhang joined Hunan Television's Singer 2017 as the first previous season contestant to join the competition this season.
+In February 2017, Zhang joined Hunan Television's Singer 2017 as the first previous season contestant to join the competition this season, and finished in the eighth place after accusations of lip-syncing.
 In May and June, he brought his world tour in the US, Canada, Malaysia and Australia.
-On May 7, he held his concert in Dolby Theatre, as the first mainland singer singing in the Dolby Theatre.
-On May 14, he sang in the Queen Elizabeth Theatre, Vancouver.
-On May 21, Zhang came to David Geffen Hall, Lincoln Center.
-On June 10, he performed in Kuala Lumpur and June 18 in Sydney.

 In June, Zhang sang China's theme song, "Torches", for Transformers: The Last Knight.

-In 2020, He ranked 86th on Forbes China Celebrity 100 list.
+In 2018, he and his wife welcomed twin daughters.